Dionysus: Interpretation

 In the Orphic tradition, Dionysus was, in part, a god associated with the underworld.
 As a result, the Orphics considered him the son of Persephone, and believed that he had been dismembered by the Titans and then reborn.
-The myth of the dismemberment of Dionysus was alluded to as early as the fourth century BC by Plato in his Phaedo, in which Socrates claims that the initiations of the Dionysian Mysteries are similar to those of the philosophic path.
-Late Neoplatonists such as Damascius explored the implications of this at length.
-The dismemberment of Dionysus (the sparagmos) is often considered to be the most important myth of Orphism.
+The earliest attestation of this myth of the dismemberment and rebirth of Dionysus comes from the 1st century BC, in the works of Philodemus and Diodorus Siculus.
+Later, Neoplatonists such as Damascius and Olympiodorus added a number of further elements to the myth, including the punishment of the Titans by Zeus for their act, their destruction by a thunderbolt from his hand, and the subsequent birth of humankind from their ashes; however, whether any of these elements were part of the original myth is the subject of debate among scholars.
+The dismemberment of Dionysus (the sparagmos) has often been considered the most important myth of Orphism.

 Many modern sources identify this "Orphic Dionysus" with the god Zagreus, though this name does not seem to have been used by any of the ancient Orphics, who simply called him Dionysus.
 As pieced together from various ancient sources, the reconstructed story, usually given by modern scholars, goes as follows.
 Zeus had intercourse with Persephone in the form of a serpent, producing Dionysus.
 The infant was taken to Mount Ida, where, like the infant Zeus, he was guarded by the dancing Curetes.
 Zeus intended Dionysus to be his successor as ruler of the cosmos, but a jealous Hera incited the Titans to kill the child.
 Damascius claims that he was mocked by the Titans, who gave him a fennel stalk (thyrsus) in place of his rightful scepter.

 Diodorus relates that Dionysus is the son of Zeus and Demeter, the goddess of agriculture, and that his birth narrative is an allegory for the generative power of the gods at work in nature.
 When the "Sons of Gaia" (i.e. the Titans) boiled Dionysus following his birth, Demeter gathered together his remains, allowing his rebirth.
 Diodorus noted the symbolism this myth held for its adherents: Dionysus, god of the vine, was born from the gods of the rain and the earth.
-He was torn apart and boiled by the sons of Gaia, or "earth born", symbolizing the harvesting and wine-making process.
+He was torn apart and boiled by the sons of Gaia, or "earth born", symbolising the harvesting and wine-making process.
 Just as the remains of the bare vines are returned to the earth to restore its fruitfulness, the remains of the young Dionysus were returned to Demeter allowing him to be born again.